How Much Can I Make?

 Togo’s cannot project profits for individual sandwich franchise owners because of the myriad factors that are involved in running a successful business.
 A strong operator can reduce their average cost of goods and labor by managing their business, and franchisees may choose to spend extra on marketing to drive growth.

-142 franchisee-owned restaurants submitted P&L reports for part or all of the 52-week period ended Dec.
-26, 2015.
-They reported that the total cost of food and paper for their restaurants equaled 33.5% of revenue, on average.
+160 traditional restaurants submitted P&L reports for part or all of the 52-week period ended Dec.
+31, 2016.
+They reported that the total cost of food and paper for their restaurants equaled 33.22% of revenue, on average.
 More than half of franchisees had a lower percentage devoted to food and paper.
 Togo’s food and paper costs are slightly higher than the average for the sandwich industry.
 That’s because we invest in quality ingredients, and we consider quality and the resulting word-of-mouth to be part of our marketing spend.
 Our royalty fees, in turn, are lower than our competitors’.